bayfrontmedia/bones-app/README.md

 ## Bones App

-The simplest bare-bones configuration to begin building an application using the Bones framework.
+A simple boilerplate to begin building an application using the Bones framework.

 - [License](#license)
 - [Author](#author)